rollup/rollup/docs/999-big-list-of-options.md

 **output.generatedCode.constBindings**<br> Type: `boolean`<br> CLI: `--generatedCode.constBindings`/`--no-generatedCode.constBindings`<br> Default: `false`

 This will use `const` instead of `var` in certain places and helper functions.
-Depending on the engine, this can provide [marginally better performance](https://benediktmeurer.de/2017/06/29/javascript-optimization-patterns-part2) in optimized machine code.
-It will also allow Rollup to generate more efficient helpers due to block scoping.
+This will allow Rollup to generate more efficient helpers due to block scoping.

 ```js
 // input